thu2004/cpp_kurs_1/tic_tac_toe_game.md

 ## 1. Create a Tic-Tac-Toe game run in a console

-Here is the pseudocode for the Tic-Tac-Toe game with arrow key navigation:
+Here is the pseudocode for the Tic-Tac-Toe game:

 1. **Initialize Game State**: